How much will my move cost?

 Most of my stuff is junk, I just have a few nice pieces I want to insure.

-If you purchase additional valuation, you must declare a lump sum value for the entire shipment, junk and non-junk.
-If you move with Oz Moving & Storage California and have a total shipment valued over $50,000, or single item(s) valued at $5,000 or more, you may not purchase additional valuation on the day of the move and will need to make prior arrangements.
+In New York State, if you take additional valuation you must declare a lump sum value for the entire shipment, junk and non-junk.
+In New Jersey the law is different and you may declare only particular pieces.
+If you move with Oz Moving & Storage and have a total shipment valued over $50,000, or single item(s) valued at $5,000 or more, you may not purchase additional valuation on the day of the move and will need to make prior arrangements.
 Visit www.movinginsurance.com and www.bakerintl.com for further insurance options.

-What happens if you (Oz Moving & Storage California) break something?
+What happens if you (Oz Moving & Storage) break something?

-Oz Moving & Storage California has a dedicated claims manager on staff, and a list of expert repair people.
+Oz Moving & Storage has a dedicated claims manager and expert repairperson on staff.
 If you opted for additional valuation, and the item is repairable, it will be repaired.
 If it is deemed irreparable, you will be reimbursed for the depreciated value at the time of damage.
 If you opt for outside insurance coverage, all claims will be handled by the insurance company directly.

 I need to move out of my current apartment earlier than my new one will be ready – do you offer short term storage?

 Of course!
-Oz Moving & Storage California maintains a state of the art storage facility, and offers long and short term storage.
+Oz Moving & Storage maintains two storage locations and offers long and short term storage.
 There is no minimum or long term obligation.
-If you need more time than you anticipated, that’s fine too
+If you need more time than you anticipated, that’s fine too.